Nexus-coder/pet_adoption_app/README.md

 ## Overview

-This a react application that focuses on using the technology to make an app that you can use to get an adorable pet that will kepp you company at home.It uses the best practices for react1 18.This practicees include:
+This a react application that focuses on using the technology to make an app that you can use to get an adorable pet that will keep you company at home.
+It uses the best practices for React 18.This practices include:
-        - Use of Use Query for caching
-        - Using the react router dom

 ### Screenshot